asleepyskye/archive-hrt.cat/other/start_hrt.md

 Medical transition is typically a binary process.
 We will be using the words trans femme and MtF to indicate someone interested in feminizing therapy and trans masc and FtM to indicate someone interested masculinization.
 Apologies to the folks who don't fit into this language model.

 Tbh the bulk of what we're going to list here we will be pulling from the [r/TransDIY wiki](https://www.reddit.com/r/TransDIY/wiki/index/).
-You can also find possibly everything you need on [The DIY HRT Directory](https://diyhrt.wiki/index).
+You can also probably find everything you need on [The DIY HRT Directory](https://diyhrt.wiki/index) or on [The DIY HRT Market Trans Femme Guide](https://diyhrt.market/transfem-hrt-guide).

 ## Medical guidelines for transition